Types of Venomous Caterpillars (With Pictures) – Identification Guide

 Saddleback Caterpillar (Acharia stimulea)

-The saddleback caterpillar is an easily recognizable venomous caterpillar due to its large spike-covered fleshy horns at both ends.
-The identifying features of this fearsome caterpillar are tufts of urticating hairs, a bright lime-green abdomen with a saddle marking, and eye-like creamy-yellow dots at its head.
+The saddleback caterpillar is easily recognizable as a venomous caterpillar due to its large spike-covered fleshy horns at both ends.
+The identifying features of this stinging caterpillar include tufts of urticating hairs, a bright lime-green abdomen with an oval brown spot in the center.
+The brown spot resembles a saddle, while the lime area looks like a saddle blanket.
+This insect also has eye-like creamy-yellow dots on its head.

 The relatively small green and brown saddleback caterpillar grows up to 0.78” (20 mm) long and 0.27” (7 mm) wide.
 You can find this striking caterpillar in warmer states in North America, feeding on oak, maple, holly, elm, and dogwood trees.